-Our story begins after the wave of post-war migration to Australia, as the needs of migrants families and communities gained recognition.
+Our story begins after the wave of post-war migration to Australia, as the needs of migrant families and communities gained recognition.
 It is a story about migration, multiculturalism, access and inclusion.

 In the late 1970’s, research was being undertaken by a five-member group called the Ethnic Child Development Unit, out of their small office in the Addison Road Community Centre in Marrickville.